 Reading glasses (as applicable), toilet paper and sunscreen are also suggested items.

-Check out our recommendations for hiking gear and non-cotton clothing on our Shop page
+Check out our recommendations for hiking gear and non-cotton clothing on our Resources page

 This comprehensive list is almost identical to our standard day hiking packing list, with the exception of the extra hiking socks.
 We added in our backcountry first aid kit, though Ardelle (our guide) carried a larger one for group use.
 We also had our own bear spray, though, again, Ardelle had one.